ppal4396/phys4015-neural-dynamics/neural coding.md

 External stimuli -> Internal Representation -> Mental Operation

-We consider spikes the carriers/encoders of information.
+We consider spikes the carriers or encoders of information in neural systems.
+The question is how do spike times encode information?

 ## firing rate coding